Three students at the University of Maryland School of Pharmacy

 • Peter Lamy Center on Drug Therapy and Aging improves the lives of older adults by optimizing medication safety and use through practice, research, and education, and a leader within the University of Maryland, Baltimore’s Age-Friendly University initiative.

-• PATIENTS Program boasts an interdisciplinary team of community partners and researchers working for health equity in West Baltimore by engaging underserved populations.
+• PATIENTS Program boasts an interdisciplinary team of community partners and researchers working for health equity in West Baltimore by engaging underserved populations and received $9.4 million grant to start a health equity research hub at UMB.

 Maryland Poison Center Celebrates 50th Anniversary